 As a college preparatory school, it is expected that our students will be assigned homework.
-Students should submit their homework assignments by the established times and/or due dates.
-Students who miss class for an excused reason have one day per missed day to submit homework and class work.
-Harvest Preparatory School is not responsible for providing printing services for student homework, research papers, and other assignments.
+Students should submit their homework assignments by the established times and/or due dates, as no late homework is accepted at Harvest Preparatory School.
+The only exception to this policy is for students who miss class for an excused reason, as they have one day per missed day to submit homework and class work.

-If a student is absent from school due to an out-of-school suspension, missed assignments, to include tests and quizzes can be made up with no late submission penalty and are required to be submitted or made up the day the student returns to school or the assignment will automatically be assigned a zero.
+If a student is absent from school due to an out-of-school suspension, all missed assignments, to include tests and quizzes can be made up with no late submission penalty and are required to be submitted or made up the day the student returns to school or the assignment will automatically be assigned a zero.
 It is the responsibility of the student to communicate with the teacher for missed/make-up work when suspended.